-Yesterday, Fightback fought for our log of claims to contain clear, ambitious quantifiable demands around pay and conditions that reflect the huge amount of motions carried in branches all around the state.
+This weekend we had our State Council meeting address the EB motions from around the state, and formalise our log of claims.
+Fightback members on the floor fought for our log of claims to contain clear, ambitious quantifiable demands around pay and conditions that reflect the huge amount of motions carried in branches all around the state.
 Thanks to your hard work, dozens of branches carried motions for 10+% p.a. pay, double NCT, NCT parity, 15 days' sick leave and more.
-Members are desperate for genuine improvements in our conditions and pay as our wages fall further behind inflation.
+The graphs above paint a picture of the support for ambitious demands for wages and conditions that members are desperate to see a fightback for.

-Unfortunately, the log of claims endorsed by council contained no such specific demands.
-While the measures above \could\ fall under some of the five interest statements Council voted for, they could just as easily be ignored or refused by the department in negotiation.
+Unfortunately, the log of claims endorsed by Council contained no such specific demands.
+While the measures above could fall under some of the five interest statements Council voted for, they could just as easily be ignored or refused by the department in negotiation.
 The format for negotiations the union has adopted is called "Interest- Based Bargaining" and means the union won't fight for specific tangible demands in our log of claims, and is a form of negotiation more suited to Family law than industrial law.
 Members will no doubt be informed of the five interests by the union.

-It's also worth noting that even though our union has adopted Interest-Based Bargaining as their model for EB11 (As they did in EB10), neither the department nor the government have agreed, and there were \NO\ branch motions calling for it to be used.
+It's also worth noting that even though our union has adopted Interest-Based Bargaining as their model for EB11 (As they did in EB10), neither the department nor the government have agreed, and there were NO branch motions calling for it to be used.
 Meanwhile, over 30 branches called explicitly for quantifiable demands to be included in our log of claims.

-The arguments against adopting clear, quantifiable demands ranged from pro-government to the outright bizarre.
+The arguments against adopting clear, quantifiable demands ranged from progovernment to the outright bizarre.